wallytutor/CanteraPFR/README.md

-For now the package is supported only on Nix operating systems because the solver interface has not yet been adapted to easily compile under Windows (if you are a *hardcore* programmer, you will know the steps to make it work under native Windows, but for now I suggest you follow the step-by-step intallation provided in what follows).
+For now the package is supported only on Nix operating systems because the solver interface has not yet been adapted to easily compile under Windows (if you are a *hardcore* programmer, you will know the steps to make it work under native Windows, but for now I suggest you follow the step-by-step installation provided in what follows).

 If your platform is Windows 10, you need to enable Linux Subsystem for Windows